icann/icann-rdap/docs/rdap-srv/index.md

 Other extensions, such as object tagging, can be placed in the `rdapConformance` array of data used in this server.

+Additionally, this server can act as an RDAP bootstrap server.

 ## Running the Server

 The server is configured via environment variables.
 These variables can be configured in a shell